TiansiGu/Terraform-Ubuntu/README.md

 ```
 % packer plugins install github.com/hashicorp/amazon
 ```
-In the root directory, create a key pair using Amazon EC2 (You need to have AWS CLI preinstalled):
+In the **root directory**, create a key pair using Amazon EC2 (You need to have AWS CLI preinstalled):
 ```
 % aws ec2 create-key-pair \
     --key-name ami-key-pair \